xyflow/react-flow-docs/blog/2022-11-01-js-layouting-libraries.md

 ### What is Layouting?

-In a graph, every node has a x- and y-coordinate to define the position.
+In a graph, every node has a x- and y-coordinate that define the position.
 When we are using an algorithm that helps us to calculate positions for our nodes so that they don't overlap or form a tree for example, we call it layouting.

 import CodeViewer from '/src/components/CodeViewer' const editorOptions = { editorHeight: 300 }